Mind the Gap! Bridging Explainable Artificial Intelligence and Human Understanding with Luhmann's Functional Theory of Communication: Towards Explanatory Media

+To give a trivial example, a sentence is a form that can be observed in the medium of words, while words are forms in the medium of letters.
+Yet all text can be observed as forms marked on the medium of paper or indeed on any physical object capable of bearing them -- one can write one's name on the sand.
+Thus the self-referential, autological structure of systems theory manifests itself again: without media there can be no forms, but without forms there is no way to indicate media.
+Forms can be deployed in different media, while media make themselves available to different forms, other possible selections and indications~\cite{luhmann2012TOS1}.

-There are at least two ways in which media/form distinctions are relevant to XAI.
-The first concerns the particular challenge of algorithmic data-processing in the history of \emph{dissemination media}, which requires us to briefly illustrate how communication has been structurally transformed by prior changes in technological media.
-We compare oral, written, and digital media to this end.
-This is a reductive account, aimed primarily at indicating the temporal possibilities of media.
-The second concerns \emph{symbolically generalised communication media}, or \emph{success media}, which stabilise semantic meaning over time, and thus give substance to social systems' second-order observations, acting as the basis for social memory.
-We regard XAI research, in the most general sense, as an attempt to find forms that can successfully stabilise the mediation of predictive algorithmic decisions in communication.
+There are two ways in which the distinction between media and form is relevant to XAI.
+First, it allows us to situate algorithmic media in the history of \emph{dissemination media} through a brief illustration of how society has been transformed by advances in technological media; we compare oral, written and digital media to this end (Appendix~\ref{sec:communication_media:dissemination}).
+Second, XAI involves engagement with \emph{symbolically generalised communication media}, or \emph{success media}, which are the semantic media that provide contextual shared reference points in social systems, thus allowing participants to relate new information to existing understandings and making it more likely that communication will succeed (Appendix~\ref{sec:communication_media:symbollical}).